Environmental Impact Studies...A Waste of Money?

 The question must be asked...
 Are Environmental Impact Studies a Waste of Money?

-Additionally, there has been intense scrutiny on the ever continuing California High Speed rail project, which would be the first of its kind in the nation to bring true high speed rail (speeds up to 220MPH or 350 km/h) to the united states, which can serve as an important milestone in seeing other similar high speed projects around the US in the future.
-Environmentalists and politicians alike seem to consistently lament America's love affair with automobiles and desire to see alternative methods of transportation developed that will bring people out of their cars.
+The ongoing saga of California’s High‑Speed Rail project illustrates the tension.
+As many have been seeing in the news, there has been intense scrutiny on the California High Speed rail project, which would be the first of its kind in the nation to bring true high-speed rail—with speeds up to 220MPH (or 350 km/h)—to the United States.
+It could serve as a national model for future rail corridors, serving as an important milestone in seeing other similar high-speed projects around the US.
+Environmentalists and politicians alike seem to consistently lament America's love affair with automobiles and desire to see alternative methods of transportation developed that will bring people out of their cars and into other modes of transportation.
 While high speed rail and mass transit will not 'fix' this issue, they could go a long way toward providing viable alternatives to nationwide travel and commuting which could potentially reduce the time that some people spend driving in their cars.

 But let's not kid ourselves.
-In our vast nation there is little likelihood that automobiles will ever go away aside from "Scotty" beaming us from one place to another using transporters, like in Star Trek, Sure autonomous vehicles are coming, and that requires all new infrastructure to make that happen, but individual methods of conveyance are not going anywhere.
+In our vast nation there is little likelihood that automobiles will ever go away aside from "Scotty" beaming us from one place to another using transporters, like in Star Trek, Sure autonomous vehicles are coming, and that requires all new infrastructure to make that happen, but individual methods of conveyance via passenger vehicles are not going anywhere anytime soon.

 I am not arguing that we should do away with EIS/EIR studies, but that they be reformed or revamped in such a way that they cannot be used to inequitably tie up projects in so much red tape that they die.
 In Portland, Oregon for instance, the new Columbia River Crossing to Vancouver, replacing the aging and outdated Interstate Bridge from Hayden Island was nearly killed, only to be resurrected at the last minute.
 Yet we must also remember the days when Transportation planners acted carte blanche, bulldozing through neighborhoods and environmentally sensitive areas to build expressways.
 Many of these neighborhoods were economically depressed or had large ethnic minority populations.
 Leading to the famous Freeway revolts that happened in many cities in the US, Including Portland, OR and San Fransisco.
 Ultimately this is why the EPA was created, which instituted the EIS/EIR process.
 It was a safety net to stop what would have been unnecessary or destructive transportation projects from being built.
 Just look at old planning maps for Portland and San Francisco from the 50's and 60's and you can see how ambitious the planners were.
 Even transportation visionaries like Robert Moses became highway crazed and went to far with their ambitious plans, in some cases creating highways to nowhere.